Victor Lownes: 1970s

 With the gaming licence approval for the Victoria Sporting Club in February 1981, Playboy Enterprises became the largest, and, table for table, one of the most profitable gaming operators in the UK.
-They had three London casinos, two provincial casinos, interests in two others, 72 off track betting parlors, and six bingo parlors.
+They had three London casinos, two provincial casinos, interests in two others, 72 off track betting parlours, and six bingo parlours.

-By 1975, Hefner's penchant for becoming involved in various ventures (including the film-oriented Playboy Productions, Playboy Records and the Playboy Press) before losing interest had exacerbated the lack of profitability in many areas of Playboy Enterprises.
+By 1975, Hefner's penchant for becoming involved in various ventures, (including the film-oriented Playboy Productions, Playboy Records and the Playboy Press), before losing interest, had exacerbated the lack of profitability in many areas of Playboy Enterprises.
 Lownes was briefly recalled to Chicago by Hefner as a hatchet man to "trim the fat" off the corporation.
-He was given virtually unlimited powers; on the job, Lownes was so dedicated to cutting expenses that he was known within the company as "Attila" or "Jaws".
+He was given virtually unlimited powers: on the job, Lownes was so dedicated to cutting expenses that he was known within the company as "Attila" or "Jaws".

 Film production

 Under the auspices of the fledgling Playboy Productions unit, Lownes was the executive producer for And Now for Something Completely Different (1971), the first Monty Python film.
 He was a fan and proposed the idea of a film specifically designed to introduce the British comedy troupe to a U.S. audience.
 He was very egotistical.
 According to Terry Gilliam, Lownes insisted on getting an animated executive producer credit equal in size to those of the group members.
 Gilliam refused and so Lownes had the credit made elsewhere at his own cost.
 Gilliam then created a different style of credit for the Pythons so Lownes' credit is the only one that appears in this way.
 In their later film, Monty Python Live at the Hollywood Bowl (1982), Gilliam burlesqued the incident by giving one Python a credit name three times the size of anyone else's: "MICHAEL PALIN – as the man with the biggest credit".

-Lownes was out partying with Roman Polanski when Sharon Tate was murdered by the Manson family in August 1969.
-Later, Lownes persuaded Hefner to provide $1,500,000 to finance Polanski's film Macbeth (1971) through Playboy Productions when no other movie studio would touch it.
+Lownes persuaded Hefner to provide $1,500,000 to finance Polanski's film Macbeth (1971) through Playboy Productions when no other movie studio would touch it.
 Polanski proceeded to go $600,000 over budget and then mock Playboy's generosity.
 Lownes terminated his friendship with Polanski over his behavior.
 Angrily, he returned a cherished gift to Polanski, the life-sized gold penis Polanski had modeled for during happier days.
 Lownes wrote that "I'm sure you'll have no difficulty finding some friend you can shove it up".